Matzefritz/HiWonder_MentorPi/README.md

 ```

 ## Setup your ROS2 workspace
 In addition to the global ROS2 workspace we just installed in `/opt/ros/jazzy` an additional workspace in your home directory `/home/user` is needed.
-(Substitute your home directory)
+(Substitute your home directory).
 In general, ROS2 packages installed via the package manager get installed in the global workspace, while your own projects and code are usually organized in a separate ROS2 workspace inside your home folder.
 We will follow this structure.

 1. **Create the following file structure** inside your home directory ~